Tart Cherry Pie

 Cholesterol

 Nutritional information is approximate.
-Based on 1 slice, if pie is cut into 12 slices.
+Based on the pie cut into 8 servings; includes chocolate shavings.

 dessert, pie